Cooling System and Components

 The radiator is responsible for removing heat from the circulating coolant by the air rushing past or through it.
 Hot coolant from the engine naturally rises to the highest point of the radiator.
 The coolant moves back and forth through various passages in the radiator while air moving past and over the cooling fins cools it.
 The movement of the vehicle, as well as fans, provides the air.
 Basically, the radiator works as a heat exchanger by constantly circulating cooled coolant back into the engine while hot coolant coming from the engine enters it.

-2) Radiator Cap.
 Present-day radiator tops are really pressure valves that increase and manage pressure in the cooling system.
 Increasing the system's pressure raises the boiling point of the coolant.
-For each extra pound of pressure, the coolant boiling point increases 3ºF.
+For every pound of increased pressure, the coolant boiling point will increase by 3ºF.

 As the coolant moves through the hot engine, it removes the engine's temperature by circulating hot water coming from the block to the radiator.
 Coolant is more effective than plain water in its ability to be cooled and it also has rust and erosion inhibitors for long life.

 Coolant Recovery Tank

 The coolant recovery tank fills in as a coolant supply source.
 It gets coolant from the cooling system through a weighted valve in the radiator cap.
 It holds the coolant for reintroduction into the cooling system when needed.
 At the point when extra coolant is required in the system, it should be added to the recovery tank, not straight into the radiator.